aksommerville/egg2/etc/doc/cmdlist-format.md

 - `(u8[:NAMESPACE])VALUE` to evaluate `VALUE` in the context of `NAMESPACE` and emit the given size (8, 16, 24, 32) big-endianly.
 - `(b8[:NAMESPACE])VALUE[,VALUE,...]` to combine multiple `(1<<VALUE)` bitfields.
 - `TYPE:NAME` for a 16-bit resource ID.
 Note that the type id is not recorded, only for lookup.
-- JSON strings emit as verbatim UTF-8.
+- JSON strings emit as verbatim UTF-8. **BEWARE** Our tokenization rules forbid whitespace inside strings.
+Use `\u0020` if you need a space.
 - `@N,N[,N,N,...]` emits each `N` as u8.
 This format is a marker for our map editor.
+- `*`, final argument only, pads with zeroes to the opcode's expected length.

 ## Map